scriptrdotio/libraries/scripts/withings/README.md

 ## About Withings
 [Withings](http://www2.withings.com/) is a company that designs and sells fitness and health trackers, monitors and analyzers.
 The device's data and services are exposed to developers as REST APIs.
-## Purpose of the scriptr.io connector for carvoyant
+## Purpose of the scriptr.io connector for withings
 The purpose of this connector is to simplify and streamline the way you access withings' APIs from scriptr.io, by providing you with a few native objects that you can directly integrate into your own scripts.
 This will hopefully allow you to create sophisticated health and fitness oriented applications.
 ## Components